pshanoop/dotfiles/README.md

 I use [homesick](https://github.com/technicalpickles/homesick) to keep this repository in sync with my actual dotfiles using symlinks.

-I like homesick's approach over all other dotfile managers; I _can_ edit the in-place files, and then move them into homesick, and there's no funky renaming or template system in place.
+Having tried a great deal of similar tools, I highly recommend `homesick` and the workflow it facilitates.
+It allows editing config files in-place files, and then move them into homesick, and there's no funky renaming or template system in place.

 Overview
 --------